 2. Make a detailed event plan

-Once you’ve chosen the plan of action, its important to make a specific plan for the event.
+Once you’ve chosen the Community Clean up plan of action, it’s important to make a specific plan for the event.

 Your plan should include:

 - Date and possible rain date

 - Meeting location with access to restrooms for volunteers

 - Number of volunteers needed and initiatives to recruit them